DrGFreeman/pi-ip-broadcast/README.md

 ## Listening Computer

-The listening computer can be any computer connected to the same local network at the Raspberry Pi(s).
+The listening computer can be any computer connected to the same local network at the Raspberry Pi.

 Notes:
-1. The instructions below reflect a Linux computer where Python version 3 is accessed with the `python3` command.
+1. The instructions below are for a Linux computer where Python version 3 is accessed with the `python3` command.
 On a system where the `python` command launches Python 3, use the `python` command where the instructions indicate `python3`.
 1. If the `pip` module is not found, it may need to be installed with `sudo apt update && sudo apt install python3-pip`.

 Install the *Flask* Python web server: